kubernetes/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 1. Using a service broker to provision buckets.
 This doesn't alleviate the pod from consuming env variables which define the endpoint and secret keys.
 It also feels too far removed from basic Kubernetes storage -- there is no claim and no object to represent the bucket.
-1. A Rook-Ceph only provisioner with built-in watches, reconcilation, etc, **but** no bucket library.
+1. A Rook-Ceph only provisioner with built-in watches, reconciliation, etc, **but** no bucket library.
 The main problem here is that each provisioner would need to write all of the controller code themselves.
 This could easily result in different _contracts_ for different provisioners, meaning one provisioners might create the Secret of ConfigMap differently than another.
 This could result in the app pod being coupled to the provisioner.
 1. Rook-Ceph repo and a centralized controller.